manuelroth/osm2vectortiles-thesis/source/10_process_documentation.md

 ### First Step: Getting OSM data

 There are many different sources available to get OSM data from.
 Most of the time Geofabrik\footnote{\url{http://download.geofabrik.de/}} was referenced for getting single countries, continents or even the whole planet.
 But many times people only need a single city or region, because of this demand Mapzen\footnote{\url{https://mapzen.com/data/metro-extracts/}} provides OSM data for many cities and regions around the globe.

 The OSM data is missing something very important: the administrative boundaries.
 This needs to be downloaded separatly due to the fact, that somebody could manipulate the boundary of a region.
-As a result of this fact administrative boundaries get checked by the OSM community and released separatly.
+As a result of this administrative boundaries get checked by the OSM community and released separatly.

 The data is available in the PBF and OSM XML format.
 If available the PBF(Protocolbuffer Binary Format)\footnote{\url{http://wiki.openstreetmap.org/wiki/PBF_Format}} version should be choosen, as it is 30% smaller and 5-6 times faster to read and write than the bzipped OSM XML version.

 ### Second Step: Importing OSM data into Postgis

+As with the data sources there are many possiblities to import and store OSM data.
+The database type and importing schema should be choosen based on the primary use case.
+As the goal of this workflow is to render vector tiles, our primary use case is rendering.
+The OSM community recommends\footnote{\url{http://wiki.openstreetmap.org/wiki/Databases_and_data_access_APIs}} PostgreSQL with the Postgis extension and imposm or osm2pgsql as schema.

 ![Flow diagram of producing vector tiles from OSM planet files \label{ref_a_figure}](source/figures/osm2vectortiles.png)